 Price and availability

-The 2020 Zephyrus M15 is not widely available in stores at the time of this article.
+The 2020 Zephyrus M15 is available in stores at the time of this article.

-The 1660Ti base-model with the 240 Hz 3ms screen is also listed at $1299 at the time of this update, which is excellent value for what this is.
+The 1660Ti base-model with the washed-out 144 Hz 3ms screen is also listed at $1299 at the time of this update, which is good value for what this is, even with that lower color coverage panel.

 No word on the 2070 Super version reviewed here, but we’ll update once we know more.
 In the meantime, follow this link for updated configurations and prices in your region at the time you’re reading this article.